couds/react-bulma-components/documentation/docs/getting-started/1-install.md

 </Columns>
 ```

-## Instalation
+## Installation

-The easiest way to install React Bulma Components its using npm or yarn.
+The easiest way to install React Bulma Components is using npm

 ```bash
 npm install --save -E react-bulma-components
 ```

+or yarn.

 ```bash
 yarn add react-bulma-components